mscaudill/tabbed/docs/getting_started.md

 `Reader` will detect dialect, metadata, header, and types correctly in most cases.
 Should you encounter a problem, you can change the sample the Sniffer uses to measure these properties.
 The `Sniffer`'s `start`,`amount`, & `skips` alter the sniffing sample.
+You can also change what sample rows are used for type polling via the `poll` and `exclude` arguments of the Reader initializer.
+All these arguments can help in the auto-detection of the header and metadata sections of a text file.
 For help understanding these parameters type `#!python help(reader.sniffer)` or see [Sniffer](reference/sniffing/#sniffing.md).
 Below, we show the sniffer and it's default parameters used in this example.